 Prior to joining Vicarious Universe, I played LOTRO by myself for 3 years.
 My reason for doing so was that I was uncertain I could fit into a group of other players.
 The resulting anxiety from not wanting to look stupid, feel out of my league or get mistreated kept me from engaging with other people in-game.
 When the opportunity to join Professor Calyton's online course came up, I jumped at the chance.
 My plan was to only join the kinship long enough to complete the course, get the certificate and place it in front of a college admissions director with all of my other accomplishments.
 I was fully prepared to leave VU, convinced that solo play remained my best option.
 But then, the unexpected occurred.
 I made friends, I helped people and they helped me in return, I looked forward to playing a game that had, up till then, been a lonely way of passing the time but was now a shared experience with kind and giving people.

-I write this as I approach my 1-year anniversary of joining VU and in such a brief period of time, my role and responsibilities in this group of friends has grown and I feel that I have as well.
+I have been a member of VU for a number of years now and in this time, my role and responsibilities in this group of friends has grown and I feel that I have as well.
 For anyone looking for the right guild to become a part of, I say this: A true group of friends should always make you feel welcome and comfortable rather than reluctant and on the defense.
 Having someone to turn to for assistance, input or just friendly chatter should not be difficult to achieve.
 If you truly want to have fun and leave life behind for an hour...or four...or more, you should have friends around you who are similarly inclined.
 If this sounds like what you're after, look no further than Vicarious Universe.
 I'm glad to know them and I believe you will be too.

 "LotRO has become sort of my "happy place" (and a refuge from the world at times) and VU my family.
 That's how I'd explain kinships to a non-gamer but to a gamer all I'd need to say is that in LotRO the term kinship means the same as guild or clan (think Diablo3) or something else.
 Guild is probably the better being a more established/well known term in gaming communities.
 Turbine chose kinship for many reasons and it really fits best for those many reasons but to save from writing a thesis, giving it a different name (from Guild) is because in LOTRO we join "Guilds" to study the art of Crafting. :) Once you get into the game you'll probably see what I mean.